amorijs/SPT-ModGod/README.md

 When installing mods, there is a helpful alert on the card if it will overwrite any files.

-### Sync Exclusions
+### Sync Rules

-Many mods generate files that don't need to be synced to clients.
-This will cause warnings (that clients can skip) when the clients launch their game.
-Prevent client warnings for files you don't need them to have:
+The **Sync Rules** tab provides unified configuration for both player and headless clients.
+Use the profile selector at the top to switch between configurations.

+#### Sync Paths

+Configure which directories sync from your server to clients:

-1. Go to the **"Sync Exclusions"** tab
+1. Go to the **"Sync Rules"** tab
-2. Uncheck files/directories that shouldn't be synced to clients
-3. Click **"Save Exclusions"**
-4. Clients will ignore these paths during verification
+2. Select **"Player Clients"** or **"Headless Clients"** profile
+3. Add or remove sync paths (source directory on server → target directory on client)
+4. Default paths are `BepInEx/plugins` and `SPT/user/mods`

+#### File/Folder Exclusions

+Exclude specific files or folders from syncing to prevent unnecessary client warnings:

+1. In the **Sync Rules** tab, scroll to **"File/Folder Exclusions"**
+2. Browse the file tree and click to toggle exclusions
+3. Excluded items appear with a strikethrough
+4. Click **"Apply Changes"** to save

+#### Default Exclusion Patterns

+ModGod includes smart default patterns that automatically exclude common files that shouldn't sync:

+- Log files (`**/*.log`, `**/logs/**`)
+- Cache and temp files (`**/cache/**`, `**/*.tmp`)
+- Development files (`.git`, `node_modules`, TypeScript sources)
+- SPT core files (clients have their own)
+- Common mod artifacts (Fika cache, Realism backups, etc.)

+Toggle **"Use Default Exclusions"** to enable/disable, or expand **"Advanced: Exclusion Patterns"** to customize the patterns.

 ### Headless Client Setup

+Headless clients are dedicated raid-hosting instances (e.g., for Fika).
+They have their own sync configuration separate from player clients.

-⚠️ ModGod headless support currently only works if your headless client is installed in a separate directory as your SPT server (where you manage your mod list).
+> ⚠️ Headless clients must be installed in a separate directory from your SPT server.

-Headless clients are dedicated raid-hosting instances that don't need full mod syncing.
-They only require specific BepInEx/plugins files.
-If you are not using a headless client, you can skip this section.

 #### Server Configuration

-1. Go to the **"Headless Syncing"** tab in the Web UI
+1. Go to the **"Sync Rules"** tab
-2. Check the specific files/folders that headless clients need (e.g., server configs, specific plugins)
-3. Click **"Save Inclusions"**

-> **Note:** Headless clients only need files from `BepInEx/plugins` — the `SPT/user/mods` folder is not used on headless instances.
+2. Switch to the **"Headless Clients"** profile
+3. Configure sync paths for what headless clients need
+4. Set exclusions as needed
+5. Click **"Apply Changes"**

 #### Headless Client Installation

-1. Copy **only** the updater script and ModGodData folder to your headless client:
+1. Copy **ModGodUpdater.exe** to your headless client's SPT root folder
-   - Windows: `ModGodUpdater.exe`
-   - Linux: `ModGodUpdater.sh`
 2. Run the updater and enter your server URL when prompted
 3. Edit `ModGodData/ModGodClient.json` and set `"headless": true`
-4. Run the updater again — it will only sync files configured in the Headless Syncing tab
+4. Run the updater again — it will sync files from the Headless profile

 Example `ModGodClient.json` for headless: